AutoICD API

 Frequently Asked Questions

-ICD-10-CM code R64 represents "Cachexia".
-It is a billable/specific code that can be used on a claim.
+ICD-10-CM code R64 represents “Cachexia”.
+It is classified under Chapter 18: Symptoms, Signs and Abnormal Clinical and Laboratory Findings and is a billable/specific code that can be used on a claim.

 Is R64 a billable code?